European Rocketry Challenge

 Members of the EPFL Rocket Team preparing their rocket for launch during the 2021 EuRoC edition.

-The European Rocketry Challenge (EuRoC) is a rocketry competition that has been taking place since 2020 and is aimed at university student teams from all over Europe.
-The competition is organised by the Portuguese Space Agency and takes place annually in Portugal.
+The European Rocketry Challenge (EuRoC) is an amateur rocketry competition for teams from European academic institutions, hosted annually by the Portuguese Space Agency.
 The event aims to foster education and innovation in aerospace engineering, and other fields, by allowing students to demonstrate their self-built rockets.

-The EuRoC was launched in 2020, as a way to support students preparing for the Spaceport America Cup whose plans were disrupted by border closures due to the COVID-19 pandemic.
+The EuRoC was launched in 2020, as a way to support students preparing for other competition of this kind, whose plans were disrupted by border closures due to the COVID-19 pandemic.
 With the European Rocketry Challenge, the Portuguese Space Agency (Agência Espacial Portuguesa) aims to promote space technology and cooperation between European universities and research institutions in Europe.

 The Competition

 As a competition, the EuRoC involves various challenges in which teams have to design, build and launch rockets.
 The tasks may vary from year to year, but they are designed to require technical development from the students.
 Participants not only have to develop a working rocket, but also fulfill certain objectives, such as reaching a certain altitude (3 km or 9 km) and carrying a payload to perform scientific experiments during the flight.

 Rockets are built from a variety of materials including wood, aluminium, PA-12 and glass fibre composite.